SchuhmacherAndre/100bandz-driver/README.md

 ## Current Features
 Build release/debug x64 - should automatically be set-up.
 SSDT TABLE LOOKUP
-PHYSICAL MEMORY R&W (50% pasted implementation, reading up on phys. memory translation, nonpaste rewrite incoming)
+PHYSICAL MEMORY R&W
 AES ENCRYPTION

+## Roadmap
+-- `rewrite physical memory operations` current implementation is 50% pasted, I'm currently reading up on translation of virt->phys, and how it exactly works. next up is a complete non-pasted rewrite.

+# TODO Once bypass is complete
+-- `patch/check performance impact of cr3 shuffle` if theres no RPM/WPM delay then theres no point in patching it

 ## THOUGHTS
 | Function Name | Usage Status | Reasoning |